 Why does Mattermost disclose whether or not an account exists when a user enters an incorrect password?¶

 Mattermost’s core design principle is to be “fast, obvious, forgiving” and, telling users that they made a mistake in entering their password, is in service of our principle of prioritizing user interests.

-When using username-password authentication, especially with AD/LDAP, there’s the possibility of usernames being email addresses, Mattermost username, AD/LDAP username, AD/LDAP ID or other AD/LDAP attributes and our design principle intends to help end users understand if their login error came from having the wrong password or the wrong email/username.
+When using username-password authentication, especially with AD/LDAP, there’s the possibility of usernames being email addresses, Mattermost username, AD/LDAP username, AD/LDAP ID, or other AD/LDAP attributes and our design principle intends to help end users understand whether their login error came from having the wrong password or the wrong email/username.